Polynesian tattoos are part of a wide genre of tattoo styles that span over many islands in the Pacific.

 Triangles can often symbolically shark teeth without actually showing a shark.

-They also can represent arrows or spearheads when they are shaded to become a symbol of a weapon.
+They also can represent arrows or spearheads when they are shaded.

 Niho Mano: Polynesian Shark Teeth Tattoos